rockymeza/whitenoise/site/projects/2012_01_16_StrangeCase.md

 …
 </pre>{% endraw %}

-So i guess I should fess up and point out that there *are* a few special variables that can go in `config.yaml` that change things like variables names and deploy locations.
+You have no doubt noticed that there *are* a few special variables that can go in `config.yaml` that change things like variables names and deploy locations.
 But I promise I kept them to a minimum.
 Or tried to, at least.

+* `name`: the name you use to reference this page from other pages
+* `target_name`: the file name to use after the file is copied or rendered

 And finally, the name: `StrangeCase`?
 As in "The `StrangeCase` of Dr. `jekyll` and Mr. `hyde`".
 Which leaves `the-of-and` if someone wants to kill a weekend writing a static site generator.
 That's how long StrangeCase took to write.
 That should give *some*